What to see and do in El Nido Palawan

 This picturesque and secluded beach is another amazing spot not to be missed.
-It boasts fine white sand and a crystal clear water with different emerald-blue shades.
+It boasts fine white sand and crystal clear water with different emerald-blue shades.
 It’s called “hidden beach” because the towering limestone cliffs surround the beach and hide the view from the sea.

 8. Seven Commandos beach (Tour A)

 Seven Commandos Beach is impressive, a long stretch of white sand with imposing coconut trees that stood in front of the crystal clear sea.
-It‘s said the beach owes its name from a story that 7 soldiers got stranded here during the WW II.
-The beach is well equipped with kiosks selling fresh coconut and drinks, huts with benches and tables where to eat, and beach volley pitch.
+It‘s said the beach owes its name from a story that 7 soldiers got stranded here during WW II.
+The beach is well equipped with kiosks selling fresh coconut and drinks, huts with benches and tables where to eat, and a beach volley pitch.

 9. Cathedral cave (Tour B)

 It’s a big and scenic cave on cathedral island and boasts huge stalactites like pillars that go back more than 40-meters.
 It’s named “cathedral cave” because the towering walls inside the cave resemble that of a cathedral.